Patient education: Dizziness and vertigo (Beyond the Basics)

 The Basics — The Basics patient education pieces answer the four or five key questions a patient might have about a given condition.
 These articles are best for patients who want a general overview and who prefer short, easy-to-read materials.

-Patient information: Vertigo (a type of dizziness) (The Basics)
+Patient education: Vertigo (a type of dizziness) (The Basics)

-Patient information: Vestibular schwannoma (acoustic neuroma) (The Basics)
+Patient education: Vestibular schwannoma (acoustic neuroma) (The Basics)

 Beyond the Basics — Beyond the Basics patient education pieces are longer, more sophisticated, and more detailed.
 These articles are best for patients who want in-depth information and are comfortable with some medical jargon.